smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. In the **Active Directory Users and Computers** console, expand the **contoso.local** node and examine the organizational unit hierarchy of the domain and the group membership of the domain groups.

-1. Within the Remote Desktop session to **DC1**, start Windows PowerShell ISE and, from the Script pane, run the following to replace the UPN suffix of all users who are members of the **Engineering** group with the one matching the custom verified domain name of the Contoso Azure AD tenant.
+1. Within the Remote Desktop session to **DC1**, start Windows PowerShell ISE and, from the Script pane, run the following to replace the UPN suffix of all users who are members of the **Engineering** group with the one matching the custom verified domain name of the Contoso Azure AD tenant (replace the placeholder `<custom_domain_name>` with the actual name of the custom verified domain name you assigned to the Contoso Azure AD tenant).

     ```pwsh
-    $domainName = 'contoso120419.com'
+    $domainName = '<custom_domain_name>'
     $users = Get-ADGroupMember -Identity 'Engineering' -Recursive | Where-Object {$_.objectClass -eq 'user'}

     foreach ($user in $users) {